clara-j/media_cleaner/README.md

 #----------------------------------------------------------#
 # Advanced favorites any configuration bitmask
 #     Requires matching bit in 'keep_favorites_advanced' bitmask is enabled
-#  xxxxxxxa - xxxxxxxA must be enabled above; will use ANY artists listed in the track's 'artist' metadata
+#  xxxxxxxa - xxxxxxxA must be enabled; will use ANY artists listed in the track's 'artist' metadata
-#  xxxxxxbx - xxxxxxBx must be enabled above; will use ANY artists listed in the track's 'album artist' metadata
+#  xxxxxxbx - xxxxxxBx must be enabled; will use ANY artists listed in the track's 'album artist' metadata
-#  xxxxxcxx - reserved...
+#  xxxxxcxx - xxxxxCxx must be enabled; will use ANY genres listed in the track's metadata
-#  xxxxdxxx - reserved...
+#  xxxxdxxx - xxxxDxxx must be enabled; will use ANY genres listed in the album's metadata
-#  xxxexxxx - reserved...
+#  xxxexxxx - xxxExxxx must be enabled; will use ANY genres listed in the series' metadata (work in progress...)
-#  xxfxxxxx - reserved...
+#  xxfxxxxx - xxFxxxxx must be enabled; will use ANY genres listed in the movie's metadata (work in progress...)
 #  xgxxxxxx - reserved...
 #  hxxxxxxx - reserved...
 #  0 bit - disabled